ZeitOnline/vivi/core/src/zeit/cms/checkout/browser/README.txt

     <li class="message">"rauchen-verbessert-die-welt" has been checked in.</li>
     ...

-The "last semantic change" has been set by the check in:
+The checkin default action does not update the "last semantic change" setting:

 >>> import zope.app.component.hooks
 >>> old_site = zope.app.component.hooks.getSite()